Analysis of Influencer Marketing and Social Media Diversity Reflects Visual Bias

 Specifically Black culture is noticeably influential on mainstream social media trends.
 I’m talking about everything from slang like “tea” or “on fleek” to viral TikTok dances like the choreography for rapper Megan Thee Stallion’s chart-topping song Savage that dominated for months.

-It’s documented that the majority of non-white social media influencers are paid significantly less for promotions and sponsorships than White influencers.
+It’s also documented that the majority of non-white social media influencers are paid significantly less for promotions and sponsorships than White influencers.
 That’s regardless of follower counts.
-It also doesn’t take into account when the BIPOC influencers are direct creators of viral creative content.

 Related Content: Lessons on Inclusive Marketing from Rihanna